For more than a century, NEA’s members have joined together with families and community leaders to advocate for our students and our public schools.

 Deferred Action for Childhood Arrivals (DACA) protects thousands of educators

-On June 15, the Secretary of Homeland Security announces that people who were brought to the United States as children and meet several guidelines may request consideration of deferred action for two years, subject to renewal.
+On June 15, the Secretary of Homeland Security announced that people who were brought to the United States as children and meet several guidelines may request consideration of deferred action for two years, subject to renewal.
 They are also eligible for work authorization, and many become educators!

 2010